ilg-physics-ucsb/physics6-manual/6BL/Lab1.md

 2. Go to [this link](https://docs.google.com/spreadsheets/d/1Gp8Ake88TBxx3RhgtoZL6M_NX7lGdAEon_f0R5DeG1I/edit#gid=0) to get your data.
 Make a table to contain the data at this link, and copy them into your table.

-3. Note that the times are for 10 periods, you will need to divide them by 10 in order to find the actual period of the pendulums.
-You will also want to convert the length values from cm to meters.
+3. Note that the times are for 10 periods; you will need to divide them by 10 in order to find the actual period of the pendulums.
+You will also want to convert the length values from $\rm cm$ to meters.

 4. Make a plot of period vs. length (include all elements of a good plot).